fbpx

 2. An auto policy claim for the damage to your vehicle.

-If your policies are not bundled, you will be making two calls to two different insurance companies — and explaining the details twice.
+If your policies aren’t bundled, you’ll have to call two insurance companies and explain everything twice.

 Can Bundling Really Save You Money?